Keep up with the latest hiring trends!

 Andrew has a 3+3 policy when it comes to feedback – three things the candidate can work on, and three things they did really well.
 “People can tolerate a no,” he says, “but only when they’ve been told why.”
 Providing feedback like this can build such good sentiment over time too, even turning unsuccessful candidates into advocates for your company.

 Feedback can be a powerful tool for good, even when rejecting a candidate.
-Find out more in our blog post.

 The final tip Andrew gave us was this: “never forget what it feels like to be on the job market.”
 If we infuse candidate experience with this kind of empathy, strategy, and authenticity, you’re sure to create a process which not only entices top talent, but also bolsters your employer brand and improves awareness.
 It’s win-win-win!